Shangyou shi Vd Rex9 Ai B Oc unsplash

 Think about switching to a gratuity-free employment model.
 Staff are paid a higher hourly wage but don’t accept tips.
 Juliet in Somerville, MA is really thriving with a no-tip, profit-sharing model.

-Add a communal table to your restaurant that encourages strangers to chat and get to know one another.
-You can even layout conversation cards to get things flowing.
+Add a communal table to your restaurant that encourages strangers to chat and get to know one another in the dining room.
+You can even lay out conversation cards to get things flowing.

 If you want to further drive community engagement, consider bringing in speakers.
 Busboys and Poets in Washington, D.C. hosts speakers, poetry readings, and open mic nights that bring the community together.

 Technology makes the dining experience easier and more efficient for everyone.
-Consider adding handhelds, QR code ordering, and more to your restaurant.
+Consider adding handhelds, QR code and online ordering, and more to your restaurant to improve functionality.
 Learn more here about how technology can benefit your restaurant.

 Toast